Hajji Ebrahim Shirazi: Grand vizierate under Fath-Ali Shah

 In his book, John Malcolm mentions meeting with Ebrahim.

 When Baba Khan ascended the throne as Fath-Ali Shah, he allowed Ebrahim to remain Grand Vizier.
 Under his tact and foresight, the early turbulence of the new shah's reign ended quickly.
-The most important revolt after Sadiq Khan's was that of Fath-Ali Sha's brother Hussein Qoli Khan, governor of Fars.
-In 1798, Hussein Qoli Khan blinded several officials of Shiraz, including Ebrahim's brother Mohammad Zaman, then set out to conquer Tehran.
-Hussein Qoli Khan's army fought with Fath-Ali Shah, who was accompanied by Ebrahim, in Saruq; before the battle, Ebrahim sent a courier to Hussein Qoli Khan with false messages concealed in one of his boots, addressed to Hussein Qoli's army chiefs, asking them to leave the governor and joining the Shah.
-The courier was arrested and the false messages revealed, leading Hussein Qoli to become uncertain of his chief's loyalty, abandoned his revolt, and surrendered to Fath-Ali Shah.
+The most important revolt after Sadiq Khan's was that of Fath-Ali Sha's brother Hossein Qoli Khan, governor of Fars.
+In 1798, Hossein Qoli Khan blinded several officials of Shiraz, including Ebrahim's brother Mohammad Zaman, then set out to conquer Tehran.
+Hossein Qoli Khan's army fought with Fath-Ali Shah, who was accompanied by Ebrahim, in Saruq; before the battle, Ebrahim sent a courier to Hossein Qoli Khan with false messages concealed in one of his boots, addressed to Hossein Qoli's army chiefs, asking them to leave the governor and joining the Shah.
+The courier was arrested and the false messages revealed, leading Hossein Qoli to become uncertain of his chief's loyalty, abandoned his revolt, and surrendered to Fath-Ali Shah.

-After this incident, Fath Ali Shah's trust in Ebrahim increased; Ebrahim used this trust to divert the young king from state affairs and increase his influence.
-Gradually, Ebrahim appointed his siblings as Governors across the realm and wedded his daughter to Mirza Mohammad-Ali Khan, a respected figure in court, to gain an alliance against his rival Mirza Shafi, who was now leader of the opposition.
+After this incident, Fath Ali Shah's trust in Ebrahim increased; Ebrahim used this trust to divert the young shah from state affairs and increase his influence.
+Gradually, Ebrahim appointed his siblings as governors across the realm and wedded his daughter to Mirza Mohammad-Ali Khan, a respected figure in court, to gain an alliance against his rival Mirza Shafi, who was now leader of the opposition.
 Around this time, Ebrahim put Mirza Shafi in house arrest and made Mirza Mohammad the sole kalantar of Tehran.

 During Ebrahim's lifetime, the East India Company (EIC) began to court cooperation from Iran.
 In 1799, Zaman Shah Durrani emerged as a threat to British possessions in India; the EIC sent an ambassador named Mahdi Ali Khan Bahadour to Tehran to urge Fath Ali Shah to invade the Durrani Empire.
 In Tehran, Mehdi Ali Khan negotiated with Ebrahim, who refused to invade Afghanistan, not wishing to start another conflict following years of civil war and the conquests of Agha Mohammad Khan.
 The following year, another ambassador, John Malcolm, arrived in Iran, meeting first in Shiraz and then in Tehran.
 Malcolm asked Ebrahim to protect the Lahore Shiites from the Sunni Afghan tribes but Ebrahim replied the government's political concerns are separate from its religious beliefs.
 Malcolm persuaded Ebrahim to sign a trade agreement with Britain, which allowed British traders to trade in Iranian ports in the south.